 The moment I unzipped my pants, they started to slide off.
 These pants were tight when I came into Palestine.
 I didn’t expect to have lost enough weight for them to slide so easily.
 All three women rushed forward.
+I wasn’t allowed to lower my arms or even touch my clothing.
 I opened my legs wide enough to stop the pants.
 The head supervisor grabbed the metal detector from the girl and slid it over my stomach.
 She tried to stick it in between my thighs but it wouldn’t go through.
 I let my pants slide a bit father, enough for them to let the metal detector through.
 I wasn’t going to give them a reason to make me take off my pants or pull up my shirt.
 She waved the metal detector, but nothing rang.

 “I told you there was nothing in there.”

 She glared at me and then stood up.
 She turned to the girl and spoke to her in Hebrew.
 Both supervisors left.
 I pulled up my pants, put on my belt, and fixed myself.

 “Okay, see you’re all finished.”
 The girl said.